 2. MYSTERY: Mysteries are a fictional genre where the “truth” of an event, typically some sort of crime, remains unknown until the final moments of the story.
-These storylines are riddled with clues, plot-twists, criminals, suspects, detectives, and eventually, a resolution to the problem.
+These storylines are riddled with clues, plot twists, criminals, suspects, detectives, and, eventually, a resolution to the problem.

-- Teaching Activity: Have students read a historical fiction book and do a choice book report (a poster creating 6 scenes from the book, a shoebox constructing a scene along with a written summary, or Powerpoint with 10 slides including text and images.)
+- Teaching Activity: Have students read a historical fiction book and do a choice book report (a poster creating 6 scenes from the book, a shoebox constructing a scene along with a written summary, or PowerPoint with 10 slides including text and images.)
 It is included in the resource Book Reports that Motivate.

 4. REALISTIC FICTION: Another branch of fiction is realistic fiction, which resembles real life and is composed of believable characters, probable plotlines, learned lessons, and realistic settings.

-- Teaching Activity: Writing Prompt: You live in the future and everyone has a robot companion.
+- Teaching Activity: Writing Prompt: You live in the future, and everyone has a robot companion.
 Describe your robot and what it does for you.

 FICTION: TYPES OF FOLK TALES

 6. FOLK TALES: Folk tales are traditional narratives that have been passed down via the practice of storytelling.
-These fictional stories include characters, setting, and a central problem.
+These fictional stories include characters, settings, and a central problem.
 Think of folk tales as a big umbrella under which other genres like myths, fairy tales, legends, fables, and tall tales lie.